jasminalbert/AsymmetricRelationshipsAndCoexistence/README.md

 ## Introduction

 This repository can be used to reproduce the complete analyses behind the paper ``Asymmetric relationships and their effects on coexistence" and to recompile the latex for the paper itself.
+The paper is now published in Ecology Letters.

 ## How to run analyses and compile paper